Articles and Advice on Lying, Infidelity, and Cheating Spouses

 Dealing with a Lying and Cheating Spouse

 For better or for worse, our romantic relationships are not always as straightforward as we would like them to be.
-From time to time, our intimate relationships can become complicated and complex - full of contradictions and inconsistencies.
+From time to time, our intimate relationships can become complicated—full of contradictions and inconsistencies.

 When it comes to love and marriage, people expect a spouse to be completely honest.
-But, at the same time, everyone values their sense of freedom and privacy.
-So while romantic partners typically want to please each other, at other times, couples experience competing goals which can make telling the truth more difficult (see, when lovers lie).
+But at the same time, everyone values their sense of freedom and privacy.
+So while romantic partners typically want to please each other, sometimes couples have competing goals, which can make telling the truth more difficult (see when lovers lie).

-If love was straightforward and unchanging, that would be easy to acknowledge.
-But, when you take a close look at the nature of love and romance, one thing becomes clear: Love creates both happiness and heartache, opportunities and constraints, joy and sorrow.
+If love was straightforward and unchanging, that make things easier.
+But when you take a close look at the nature of love and romance, one thing becomes clear: love creates happiness and heartache, opportunities and constraints, joy and sorrow.

-For the most part, spouses are considerate, honest and kind (see, healthy relationships).
-But at the same time, husbands and wives, boyfriends and girlfriends, betray those they love.
-Deception comes in handy when people want to limit their partner’s choices, avoid conflict or punishment, or when people want to influence their partner’s behavior.
+For the most part, spouses are considerate, honest and kind (see healthy relationships).
+But at the same time, husbands and wives, boyfriends and girlfriends, sometimes betray those they love.
+Deception comes in handy when people want to limit their partner’s choices, avoid conflict or punishment, or when they want to influence their partner’s behavior.

-While it is not uncommon for people to lie and cheat, it is difficult to accept that one’s own husband or wife might be doing so (see, cheating spouse).
-Who hasn't caught a boyfriend or girlfriend lying only to have him or her deny it—"I would never lie to you."
+While it is not uncommon for people to lie and cheat, it is difficult to accept that one’s own husband or wife might be doing so (see cheating spouse).
+Many of us have caught a boyfriend or girlfriend lying, only to have him or her deny it—"I would never lie to you."

-Not only can our close relationships sometimes cause heartache and anxiety, but it’s also difficult to discuss lying and cheating out in the open.
-When you mention the possibility that love and betrayal might go hand-in-hand, people tend to get angry or they become defensive.
+Not only can our close relationships sometimes cause heartache and anxiety, but it’s also difficult to discuss lying and cheating openly.
+When you mention the possibility that love and betrayal might go hand-in-hand, people tend to get angry, or they become defensive.

 We know how disheartening it is to deal with these issues.
 But, disheartening or not, deception and infidelity are important to understand.

-As such, this website provides an opportunity to explore this fundamental, but rarely discussed aspect of our intimate relationships: How to deal with a lying and cheating spouse.
+Therefore, this website provides an opportunity to explore this fundamental but rarely discussed aspect of our intimate relationships: how to deal with a lying and cheating spouse.

 Even in the best of circumstances, it can be difficult to know what to believe.
-Many people struggle with their suspicions and concerns (see - for facts and advice on a cheating husband or a cheating wife).
+Many people struggle with their suspicions and concerns (for facts and advice, see cheating husband or cheating wife).